 Visit Sami villages, travel to the border area between Finnmark and Russia or join the locals catching king crabs in Eastern Finnmark.

 All interior and exterior is made of snow and ice in this luxurious hotel, even the glasses in the bar.

 The UNESCO-protected rock carvings in Alta, Finnmark, bear witness to human activity in Northern Norway already in the prehistoric period.

-Alta is the largest town in Finnmark and offers northern lights, midnight sun, mountains, Sami culture, reindeer and UNESCO-protected rock carvings.
+Alta is the largest town in Finnmark and offers northern lights and midnight sun, mountains, sami culture and reindeer.

 Saltstraumen is the world’s most powerful maelstrom and is situated outside of Bodø in Arctic Norway.
 Join an eagle safari or go sea rafting.